ProQual Level 3 Diploma in Engineering Surveying (Land Surveying)

 • Setting out and other Construction Survey Technologies

-To enrol in the ProQual Level 3 Diploma in Engineering Surveying (Land Surveying), learners must meet the following entry criteria:
+Upon successful completion of the ProQual Level 3 Diploma in Engineering Surveying (Land Surveying), learners will be able to:

 Introduction to Land Surveying